-14. Disapplication of pre-emption rights
+13. Disapplication of pre-emption rights

-That, in substitution for any existing power but without prejudice to the exercise of any such power prior to the date hereof, the Directors of the Company be and they are hereby generally empowered, pursuant to Section 570 and/or Section 573 of the Companies Act 2006 (the 'Act'), to allot equity securities (within the meaning of Section 560 of the Act), for cash pursuant to the authority given by Resolution 13 above or by way of a sale of treasury shares for cash as if Section 561(1) of the Act did not apply to any such allotment of equity securities, provided that this power:
+That, in substitution for any existing power but without prejudice to the exercise of any such power prior to the date hereof, the Directors of the Company be and they are hereby generally and unconditionally empowered, pursuant to Section 570 and/or Section 573 of the Companies Act 2006 (the 'Act'), to allot, or make offers or agreements to allot, equity securities (within the meaning of Section 560 of the Act), for cash pursuant to the authority given by Resolution 12 above or by way of a sale of treasury shares for cash as if Section 561(1) of the Act did not apply to any such allotment or sale of equity securities, provided that this power:

-- (a) expires at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, save that the Company may, before such expiry, make an offer or agreement which would or might require equity securities to be allotted after such expiry and the Directors may allot equity securities or sell treasury shares in pursuance of any such offer or agreement as if the power conferred hereby had not expired; and - (b) shall be limited to the allotment of equity securities up to an aggregate nominal value of £9,820,130 (being approximately 20% of the nominal value of the issued share capital of the Company as at 17 June 2024).

-15. Authority to repurchase Ordinary shares
+- (a) expires at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, save that the Company may, before such expiry, unless previously revoked, varied or extended by the Company in a general meeting, make an offer or agreement which would or might require equity securities to be allotted after such expiry and the Directors may allot equity securities or sell treasury shares in pursuance of any such offer or agreement as if the power conferred hereby had not expired; and - (b) shall be limited to the allotment of equity securities and the sale of Treasury shares up to an aggregate nominal value of £7,901,809 (being approximately 20% of the nominal value of the issued share capital of the Company (excluding Treasury shares) as at 16 June 2025). - 14.
+Authority to repurchase Ordinary shares

-That, in substitution for any existing authority but without prejudice to the exercise of any such authority prior to the date hereof, the Company be and is hereby generally and unconditionally authorised, pursuant to and in accordance with Section 701 of the Companies Act 2006 (the 'Act'), to make market purchases (within the meaning of Section 693(4) of the Act) of fully paid Ordinary shares in the capital of the Company (either for retention as Treasury shares for future re-issue, resale or transfer or for cancellation), provided that:
+That, in substitution for any existing authority but without prejudice to the exercise of any such authority prior to the date hereof, the Company be and is hereby generally and unconditionally authorised, pursuant to and in accordance with Section 701 of the Companies Act 2006 (the 'Act'), to make market purchases (within the meaning of Section 693(4) of the Act) of fully paid Ordinary shares in the capital of the Company on such terms and in such manner as the Directors of the Company may from time to time determine (either for cancellation or for retention as Treasury shares for future re-issue, resale or transfer or cancellation), provided that: